Centurion Ironman Dave Scott models

 Did we suddenly have more time for sports and leisure in the 1980’s?
-I don’t remember a huge difference from previous decades, but something must have changed.
-Mountain biking, wind surfing, roller-blading, racquetball, indoor aerobics and triathlon all seem to have sprung up (from really nowhere) during the decade.
+I’m not old enough to remember a huge difference from previous decades, but something must have changed.
+Mountain biking, wind surfing, roller-blading, racquetball, indoor aerobics and triathlon all seem to have sprung up from really nowhere during the decade.

 Triathlon bike.